 This simpler approach has the West concerned as current air defence technologies struggle with fast moving targets at low altitudes.
 That doesn’t mean the Russian UCAV would be unbeatable, but it would likely require interception from another aircraft.
 Rather than ground-based missile defences.

 China and Russia’s progress will no doubt make Western governments nervous.
-The Taranis demonstrator remains the most promising design to develop further but – for now at least – Europe and the US is lagging behind its main rivals.
+The Taranis demonstrator remains the most promising design to develop further but – for now, at least – Europe and the US is lagging behind their main rivals.

 If you have a technical background or a career in engineering and you’re looking for the perfect role in aerospace, then upload your CV today.
 Or you can check out our current vacancies or contact us to speak to a member or the team.